Consumers today place an increasing value on reviews from their peers when deciding on what they should purchase.

 Another way is to include links within your email message to a customer review page on your website.
 The more positive reviews they see, the more compelling those reviews become.

 One clever use of consumer reviews is to generate a “customer favorites” email message.
-As you can see from this example from Nike, they used this customer feedback – in the form of reviews rather than sales data – to create a “bestsellers” list.
+One such example from Nike is their use of customer feedback – in the form of reviews rather than sales data – to create a “bestsellers” list.
 They then incorporated these reviews to further promote the products featured.

 The bottom line is that you can get creative with these reviews.
 Think of them as a goldmine to help boost your email conversion rates.